 Review these analytics regularly to assess what your most successful videos are and why.
 This data-driven approach ensures you’ll continue moving forward with the most effective video strategies.

-Whether you’re a marketing expert or a digital content whiz, you know the importance of using quality videos to support your nonprofit’s digital strategy.
+Whether you’re a marketing expert or a digital content whiz, you know the importance of using video effectively to support your nonprofit’s digital strategy.
 By using these strategies to weave video into your digital marketing approach, you can engage supporters in a new way and incorporate video sustainability into your regular marketing activities.